 I truly did feel bathed in the glory of God’s presence at the time that I captured this photograph, not only because the sunrise was so beautiful, but also because He was giving me the strength to make it through the extremely cold winter morning we were having.
 During this sunrise, it was -9 degrees F with a -24 degrees F wind chill.

 I was praying the entire time that God would give me the strength and determination that I needed in order to make it through the bitter cold morning and capture His beauty.
 I made it through 10 minutes of capturing His beautiful sunrise, resulting in 21 photographs to choose from.

 At photograph 20, I decided that it was time to quit and get back to my warm car.
 My fingers were so numb, I couldn’t even feel the camera button anymore.
 As I was walking toward my car, I felt His still voice inside asking me to turn around and take one more photograph.
 I hesitated a few seconds, both out of disbelief at what He was asking of me and fear of frostbite, but decided to obey Him and capture one more photo.
 This photograph, the very last one I captured, is the result of my obedience.

 When I got back to my car, my fingers were so numb I could barely open my car door with my key.
 I was very fortunate that my car engine was already warm from driving to my sunrise destination.
 I sat in my car with the heater blowing on my fingers in order to warm them up.
-While they were warming up, I was in almost as much pain as I had been in when both of my children were born, and I thought for certain they had frostbite.
+While they were warming up, I was in so much pain and I thought for certain they had frostbite.
+God was so very merciful to me.
 My fingers were tender all day, but they were not frostbitten.

 I can honestly say that shivering from the bitter cold and being in so much pain as my fingers warmed up was all worth it.
-I was able to experience feeling bathed in His glory.
+I was able to experience feeling bathed in God’s glory!